Hello and Welcome

 I am a qualified Person Centred / Humanistic Psychotherapist.
 I practise in Nottingham, Carlton (NG4) and Loughborough (LE12).
 I am able to offer short term (12 - 16 Session) or longer term based on individuals needs (1 - 3+ years)

-At the core of my practise is to establish a warm therapeutic working relationship with you, which can offer opportunities for change and for you to trust your own judgement and feel empowered by your own autonomy.
+At the core of my practise is to work relationally alongside you to establish a warm therapeutic working relationship with you, where you feel heard, valued and understood.
+I believe creating this environment together can offer opportunities for change to occur and for you to trust your own judgement and feel empowered by your own autonomy.

 What is Psychotherapy